 member of the St. Bonaventure Athletic Hall of Fame.

-The RC has seen its share of great games and great players.
+The RC has seen a multitude of great games and great players that live on in fans' memories and whose stories are told and re-told.
 The Bonnies men's team has hosted 24 teams that were nationally ranked at the time, including the No. 1 team twice.
 They have defeated nine of those Top 25 opponents.

 The arena and entire building has been improved dramatically over the past years.
-Chairback seats have replaced the bleachers on the floor level.
-A state-of-the-art scoreboard hangs from the rafters.
-In December of 1998, the St. Bonaventure Athletic Hall of Fame opened at the south end of the RC.
+Chairback seats have replaced the bleachers on the lower levels.
+In December of 1998, the St. Bonaventure Athletics Hall of Fame opened at the south end of the RC.
 This 4,200-square foot addition features theater-style seating, display areas for plaques, awards, trophies, uniforms and a pair of LeRoy Neiman original paintings.
-Such Bona notables as the 1970 Final Four trophy, the 1977 NIT Championship trophy and baseball Hall of Famer John McGraw's baseball jersey are on display in the latest crown jewel of Bona athletics.
-New banners commemorating Bonnies basketball achievements were hung on the Reilly Center walls, including a 2000 NCAA Tournament banner.
+Such Bona notables as the 1970 Final Four trophy, the 1977 NIT Championship trophy and baseball Hall of Famer John McGraw's baseball jersey are on display.

-In the summer of 2007, a brand new state-of-the-art wood floor
+In the summer of 2007, a state-of-the-art wood floor was

-was installed and officially named "Bob Lanier Court" in honor of
+installed and officially named "Bob Lanier Court" in honor of the

-the former Bona and NBA legend.
-In addition to the new playing
+Famer.
+In addition to the new playing surface, improvements were

-surface, improvements were made to the Reilly Center's sound
+made to the Reilly Center's sound system, scoreboards and goals.

-Despite all of the changes and upgrades to the facility, the atmosphere and enthusiasm for Bona basketball on game days has not changed as it has proved to be loud and overwhelming for visiting opponents.
+Even as changes and upgrades are made, the atmosphere and enthusiasm for Bona basketball on game days never changes.
+The Reilly Center will always be an intimidating and often overwhelming stop for opponents.

 With capacity crowds of Bona fanatics, the Reilly Center gives